fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Prophet Jesus’ companions were also known as apostles.
 The words apostles or disciples were used to differentiate Jesus’ close companions from followers whose numbers were steadily growing.
 Islamic scholars have pondered and discussed the reason for calling the disciples Al-Hawariyoon throughout Islamic history.
 Renowned Islamic Quran scholar Ibn Kathir states that the disciples were so named because of their white clothes and he also mentions the meaning of a helper or supporter.

 It is interesting to note that the majority of Jesus’ disciples were fishermen and their clothes would have been white due to their daily toil.
 The whiteness could then be extrapolated to include the whitening of people’s hearts through the teachings of Prophet Jesus.
 Other scholars have stated that hawari implies one who is capable of being a leader, and almost all scholars agree that a hawari is a sincere person or friend.

 The scholars of Christianity and Islam agree that Prophet Jesus was surrounded by twelve supporters, who were his close friends, companions.
 Quran has addressed Jesus’ companions as Al-Hawariyoon five times in four different verses.
 The first time they are mentioned is in Chapter three of the Quran, entitled The Family of Imran.
 This family includes many people well known to Christians including, Jesus and his mother Mary, and John, known as the Baptist.

 At the time Jesus began his mission many Israelites were so far astray from the truth that Jesus considered it to be disbelief.
 He called them back to the worship of the One True God, yet most of those around him rejected his call and failed to heed his message.
 After revealing and clarifying that he is a Messenger from God, Jesus asks those listening to his message, who among them would be his helpers in God’s cause.

-"Then when Jesus came to know of their disbelief, he said, ‘Who will be my helpers in God’s cause?’
-Al-Hawariyoon (the disciples) replied, ‘We are the helpers of God; we believe in God, so bear witness that we submit to God.’"
-(Quran 3:52)
+    Then when Jesus came to know of their disbelief, he said, "Who will be my helpers in God’s cause?"
+Al-Hawariyoon (the disciples) replied, "We are the helpers of God; we believe in God, so bear witness that we submit to God."
+    Quran 3:52

 They continued to pledge their allegiance to God and His Messenger Jesus.